mcinteer/manager.readme/README.md

 # ryan.README - operating manual

 ## My Leadership Philosophy
-I believe communication is a key to unlock the trust that allows us to continually improve.
-If we can communicate openly and honestly to build authentic relationships we can do great things.
-I intend to be clear and never leave anyone guessing, I endevour to be #human in all my interactions and provide a safe environment for us to develop and flourish.
+I believe we need to encourage trust within our team so everyone is comfortable challenging and being challenged.
+We need to do all we can to continuously improve how we do what we do.
+For example, I want to to see us trying new things all the time.
+They might fail, but lets give it a go and see if it works.
+Being comfortable to challenge the current state of play is key to this.
+I want to create this kind of culture and believe the way we'll get there is through open, honest and transparent communication.
+I endevour to be kind in all my interactions without shying away from any hard truths.

 ## My answers to [first 1:1 questions](http://larahogan.me/blog/first-one-on-one-questions/ "What to ask in the first 1:1")